candacetribble/candace/README.md

 ## Hi, I'm Candace.

 ### My Job
-As an Engineering Manager, it is my job to:
+As a manager, it is my job to:

-- Support and help develop well-functioning engineering teams
+- Support and help develop well-functioning teams
 - Set context, share expectations, and build trust
-- Attract and retain world-class talent
+- Attract and retain world-class talent, adding to the diversity of perspectives represented in the team

 ### Logistics